SkyezerFox/skzr-lib/README.md

 ## Modules

--   [config](./config/) - Configuration and migration framework.
+-   [config](./config/README.md) - Configuration and migration framework.
--   [dependency](./dependency) - Runtime dependency downloading for minimization of jar size.
+-   [dependency](./dependency/README.md) - Runtime dependency downloading for minimization of jar size.

+## License

+This project is licensed under the MIT license.
+See [the LICENSE file](/LICENSE) for more information.